pa2si/erdkugel/README.md

 new:

-- v 1.0.5 social icon in navbar adapted max-width from 1536 px on
+- v 1.0.6 rendered branchList list is now an article

 What's done: